H.R. Harmer, GPN INC Standard Terms of Sale

 JURISDICTION, VENUE, CHOICE OF LAW:

-(a) Dispute resolution shall occur in Orange County, California, USA.
-The provisions of the Conditions of Sale will be construed and disputes determined by application of California Law.
+(a) Dispute resolution shall occur in New York County, New York, USA.
+The provisions of the Conditions of Sale will be construed and disputes determined by application of New York Law.

 (b) Notice, Service of Process: Buyers agree to accept all notices and service of process relating to dispute resolution at the address provided by Buyer on any registration forms required to be executed as a condition of bidding in our auction.